adithyabsk/tftbot/README.md

   - [ ] Migrate to [Heroku Scheduler](https://elements.heroku.com/addons/scheduler)
     to use one-off runners instead of continuously running dyno.
 There are only 550 dyno hours for the free tier in a month which is ~22 days.
-  - [ ] Handle tweeting in the preferred timezone
-  - [ ] NLTK for better tweet processing and splitting
-  - [ ] Directly link to Roam block (for public roam graphs)
-  - [ ] Remove cap on tweet thread size
-  - [ ] Add draft tweet feature

 - [ ] Advertise the project